PayaDev/PayaServices/Authorization Gateway/Web Methods/Production Methods/ProcessSingleCheckAndGetTransAuthNum.md

 **Input**:
 - Accepts an XML string called a data packet that must conform to the terminals schema provided in the Terminal Settings.
+- In addition to the fields for ProcessSingleCheck, this also allows control of voiding specific transactions via the TRANSACTION_ID and TRANSACTION_AUTH_NUMBER field.

 **Output**:
 - Outputs an XML string.